storyprotocol/python-sdk/README.md

-# Story Protocol SDK
+# Story SDK

-Welcome to the documents for Story Protocol Python SDK.
-The Python SDK provides the APIs for developers to build applications with Story Protocol.
+Welcome to the documents for Story Python SDK.
+The Python SDK provides the APIs for developers to build applications with Story.
 By using the SDK, developers can create the resources like IP assets and perform actions to interact with the resource.

 ## How to use Story Protocol SDK in Your Project